Next Review Date: 11/24/2024

 A. VCSA is responsible for coordinating all aspects related to the protocol for notification of appropriate UC San Diego officials and administrative offices in the event of a student death.
 The nature of the death is confidential and should not be included in the administrative notification.
 An exception is made in the case of suicide or homicide information, when the nature of the death should be disclosed to the Director of Counseling and Psychological and Services.

 B. The following UC San Diego officials or administrative offices, as appropriate, will be provided with the initial notification:

-1. The Dean of Students of the college or professional school or academic program where the student was enrolled or had been accepted for enrollment.
+1. The Dean of Student Affairs and the Dean of Academic Advising of the college or professional school or academic program where the student was enrolled or had been accepted for enrollment.